GeovaneSFT/embedded-greenhouse/README.md

-# Projeto Estufa Embarcados
+# Greenhouse Embedded Project

-Este repositório contém dois projetos independentes, baseados em placas ESP32, que se comunicam via MQTT e enviam dados de sensores para a plataforma ThingsBoard.
-Ambos os projetos foram desenvolvidos usando a biblioteca ESP-IDF no VSCode, com foco em economia de energia, armazenamento interno (NVS) e comunicação eficiente.
+This repository contains two independent projects, based on ESP32 boards, that communicate via MQTT and send sensor data to the ThingsBoard platform.
+Both projects were developed using the ESP-IDF library in VSCode, focusing on energy efficiency, internal storage (NVS), and efficient communication.

-## Apresentação do projeto
+## Project Presentation

-O vídeo referente a apresentação do projeto pode ser encontrado nesse [link](https://youtu.be/N875RAy_jwo).
+The video presentation of the project can be found at this [link](https://youtu.be/N875RAy_jwo).

-## Estrutura do Projeto
+## Project Structure

-O repositório é dividido em duas pastas principais, cada uma correspondendo a uma das placas ESP32:
+The repository is divided into two main folders, each corresponding to one of the ESP32 boards:

-- **Placa-mqtt**: Esta pasta contém o projeto da placa responsável por atuar como broker interno de MQTT.
-Ela gerencia a comunicação entre as duas placas e permite que os comandos sejam enviados para a placa sensora.
+- **Board-mqtt**: This folder contains the project for the board responsible for acting as the internal MQTT broker.
+It manages communication between the two boards and allows commands to be sent to the sensor board.

-- **Main**: Nesta pasta está o projeto da placa responsável por coletar dados de diversos sensores e enviá-los para a plataforma ThingsBoard via MQTT.
-Esta placa também implementa o Modo Sleep para economia de energia e utiliza o NVS (Non-Volatile Storage) para armazenamento interno de dados.
+- **Main**: This folder contains the project for the board responsible for collecting data from various sensors and sending them to the ThingsBoard platform via MQTT.
+This board also implements Sleep Mode for energy savings and uses NVS (Non-Volatile Storage) for internal data storage.

-## Funcionalidades
+## Features

-- **MQTT**: Implementamos um broker MQTT interno para garantir a comunicação eficiente entre as duas placas ESP32, sem depender de serviços externos.
+- **MQTT**: We implemented an internal MQTT broker to ensure efficient communication between the two ESP32 boards without relying on external services.
-- **ThingsBoard Integration**: A placa sensora coleta dados e os envia diretamente para a plataforma ThingsBoard, facilitando o monitoramento remoto da estufa.
+- **ThingsBoard Integration**: The sensor board collects data and sends it directly to the ThingsBoard platform, making remote monitoring of the greenhouse easy.
-- **ModSleep**: Para otimizar o consumo de energia, as duas placas utilizam o modo de sono profundo (ModSleep), ativando apenas quando necessário.
+- **ModSleep**: To optimize energy consumption, both boards use deep sleep mode (ModSleep), waking up only when necessary.
-- **NVS (Non-Volatile Storage)**: Armazenamento interno utilizado para salvar dados de configuração e estado entre reinicializações.
+- **NVS (Non-Volatile Storage)**: Internal storage used to save configuration data and states between reboots.

-## Como usar
+## How to use

-1. Compile e faça o flash de cada projeto na respectiva placa ESP32.
+1. Compile and flash each project on its respective ESP32 board.

-2. Abra cada placa de preferência em um ambiente separado do VSCode.
+2. Open each board in a separate VSCode environment for better management.

-3. Abra o dashboard para verificar o funcionamento de cada sensor
+3. Open the dashboard to check the operation of each sensor.

-## Requisitos
+## Requirements

-- ESP32 com suporte a ESP-IDF.
+- ESP32 with ESP-IDF support.
-- Biblioteca ESP-IDF instalada no VSCode.
+- ESP-IDF library installed in VSCode.
-- Plataforma ThingsBoard configurada para receber os dados da estufa.
+- ThingsBoard platform configured to receive data.